eduardocs09/scalability-and-system-design-for-developers/04_grokking-the-system-design-interview/04_design-instagram.md

 # Data sharding

 ### Partitioning on userId
-- We can all photos from an user in the same shard;
+- We can store all photos from an user in the same shard;
 - Issues:
   - How do we handle hot users with millions of followers?
   - Some users have way more photos than others, distribution won't be even;